 Some arguments on the intrinsic value of Bitcoin claim that fiat currencies such as dollars have backing because they have inherent value.
 The fiat currencies have the support of a government in place, including military power.
 Since no government entity backs Bitcoin compared with the generic currencies, some people have questioned whether it is the most attractive investment.
 This introduces discussions on the intrinsic value of Bitcoin.

 The intrinsic value of fiat currency is based upon the fact that without dollars, you cannot pay taxes.
 The difference between cryptocurrencies and US dollars is that Bitcoin is digital, but most importantly, its disintermediated.
-Bitcoin is different from fiat currencies because it is not insured by governments such as US bank deposits.
 Bitcoin is stored online and does not have the same protection as money in a physical bank account.
 For example, companies can provide a digital wallet to store your cryptocurrency.
 However, it has higher security through the commercial properties that make it valuable.
 The value of Bitcoin has been argued based on the fact that one Bitcoin will demand more dollars.

 At the same time, having the backing of the government and military does not make a currency value.
 There are many cases of countries with governments and authority tax, yet the currencies have been deteriorating.
 This debunks the myth of fiat currency being valuable due to government backing.
 However, most fiat currencies around the world experience inflation, which is an example of flaws that cannot be associated with Bitcoin.